medialab/minet/docs/cli.md

   -c, --cookie COOKIE         Authenticated cookie to use or browser from which
                               to extract it (supports "firefox", "chrome",
                               "chromium", "opera" and "edge").
 Defaults to
-                              "firefox".
+                              `firefox`.
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
   -l, --limit LIMIT           Maximum number of comments to retrieve per post.